Corona Materials in Cinema 4D — Complete Conversion Guide

 3ds Max Physical materials with PBR metalness/roughness workflow

 All material types are converted with their complete property sets.
 CoronaPhysicalMtl alone carries base color, roughness, metalness, IOR, anisotropy, SSS, clearcoat, thin film, volumetrics, and emission — every one of these properties transfers to Cinema 4D.
+Full feature list: Features page.
+For the full scene workflow, see convert 3ds Max scenes.

 Node Graph Preservation